Harris Westminster Sixth Form

-Harris Westminster Sixth Form (also known as Harris Westminster or HWSF) is a selective sixth form in Westminster which was established with the goal of increasing the rate of entry to top universities among students from areas of socio-economic deprivation.
-Its aim is to "combine the strengths of Westminster School in teaching academically able students with the Harris Federation’s experience in establishing and running outstanding maintained sector schools across London".
-The Harris Westminster building was bought by the government for £45 million in order to create the school.
+Harris Westminster Sixth Form (also known as Harris Westminster, abbreviated to HWSF) is a selective sixth form in Westminster which was established with the goal of increasing the rate of entry to top universities among students from areas of socio-economic deprivation.
+Its aim is to "combine the strengths of Westminster School in teaching academically able students with the Harris Federation's experience in establishing and running outstanding maintained sector schools across London".
+Steel House, the Harris Westminster building, was bought by the government for £45 million in order to create the school.

 History

 The school was formed from an agreement in 2013 between Harris Federation and Westminster School.
 It aimed to take on 125 pupils in September 2014, reaching an enrollment of 250 the following year.
 167 pupils were offered places in the first year, almost 30% of whom were entitled to free school meals.
 In 2017 a collection of assemblies from the school's first three years was published.

-Three of the four houses are named after fixed "heroes" with a link to London and special resonance in the school.
-The fourth house, the green house, represents the diversity of humanity by changing its hero each time the Head of House changes.
+The last three of the four houses are named after fixed "heroes" with a link to London and special resonance in the school.
+These "heroes" are Mary Somerville, Alan Turing, and Elizabeth Garrett.
+The first house, the green house, represents the diversity of humanity by changing its hero each time the House Captain changes.
 This has happened twice thus far, from William Wilberforce to Olaudah Equiano to Dadabhai Naoroji.
+Naoroji are the most recent winners of the House Cup as of 2026.

 Location

-The school is located at 11 Tothill St in Steel House, a former Ministry of Justice building built in 1936, within walking distance of Westminster School, Westminster Abbey and St Margaret's Church on Parliament Square, where its assemblies are usually held.
+The school is located at 11 Tothill St in Steel House, a former Ministry of Justice building built in 1936.
+It is within 5-minute walking distance of Westminster School, Westminster Abbey and St Margaret's Church on Parliament Square, where its assemblies are usually held.
+The closest London Underground station is St James Park tube station.

 Building

-The 8-storey building was converted by Nicholas Hare Architects.
-The street level ground floor is devoid of natural light while the seventh floor has magnificent views over the rooftops of the historic buildings of Westminster.
-Hare's solution was to maintain a central lift column, with toilets and associated services, on the dark side.
-The ground floor became a hall and the classrooms are on the subsequent floors either facing Tothill street or the alley behind.
-The seventh floor was renovated for the cafeteria.